 How can I control cookies?

-You can control cookies using your browser settings.
+You can also control cookies using your browser settings.
 To find out how you can delete, block, allow or clear cookies and to learn more about cookies in general, visit the Information Commissioner Office’s section on ‘Cookies – advice for the general public’.

 Members of BCC processing personal details are made aware of their obligations of the Policy and the Data Protection Act 1998.